 Take Advantage of Facebook

 If you aren’t using Facebook for your marketing communication, customer support, or other business operations, it’s time to get on with it.
-There are almost 2 billion active Facebook users across the globe.
+There are about 2 billion active Facebook users across the globe.
 If you want to target specific groups based on location, Facebook can be one of your most powerful assets.

 Facebook advertising is one of the most robust ad solutions on the web today.
 You can effectively pinpoint audiences based on a number of different factors, including location.
 However, doing this in a way that maximizes your ROI will take some research.
 First of all, what exactly do you want to target with your ads?
 Is it an individual?
 A certain group?
 A particular part of town?

 Once you have all the details ironed out, you can get as granular as you want in order to make sure the brand messaging impacts the perfect audience.

 Remember, even though location is extremely important, geo-targeted ads need to be correlated with the right interests to gain significant traction.
 Facebook enables you to match your ads with relevant interests and demographics to make sure it is appealing the right people.